 Say you have more than few computers running on a local network.
 And if you don’t feel like running around to turning off each computer manually you can always remotely shutdown / restart / sleep a computer in your local network.

-There are command line method to do this too, but I’m going to show you an easier way.
+There is command line method to do this too, but I’m going to show you an easier way.

 What you need is to download this application Remote Shut Down (it works in XP, Vista and Windows 7)

-What you get is this simple interface that let you to pick which computer you want to send the signal to to shutdown.
+What you get is this simple interface that let you pick which computer you want to send the signal to shut down.

-Optional to display any messages, set the time and you are good to go.
+Optional to display any messages, set the time and you are ready to go.

 Once you have don’t that, very soon you should get a confirmation message like the following.

 Now you are all set.
-You can remotely control which computer you want to shutdown, restart and put it into sleep.
+You can remotely control which computer you want to shutdown, restart and put it to sleep.